-The Jade shape was first produced in late 1931.
-It was developed along with the "Clair de lune" glaze - a special vellum glaze with a green cast.
-In August of 1931, after vacationing in Toronto, Frederick Rhead notes in his journals on checking up on the "square shape."
-A definite design and name hadn't been decided upon, but by mid-August, it was determined that the shape should be simply a convex square shape with narrow rim.
-Before modeling actually began on any of the shapes, trials were being made of the Clair de lune glaze.
+Jade was developed along with the "Clair de Lune" glaze - a special vellum glaze with a green cast.
+In August 1931, it was determined that the shape should be a convex square shape with narrow rim.
+Before modeling actually began on any of the pieces, trials were made of the Clair de Lune glaze.
 Pieces from other lines were given the special color, but none of the samples were acceptable.
-It would take two more months and several more tests until Clair de lune was perfected.
+It would take two more months and several more tests until Clair de Lune was perfected.

-In early September 1931, the name "Jade" was being used to refer to the line and Rhead had finished several sketches.
+In early September 1931, the name "Jade" was given to the new square shape and Rhead had finished several sketches.
 These were then turned over to Al Kraft for modeling.
 The first pieces made were the 9" plate, teacups, and sugars.
-Samples of these three pieces were made in the Clair de lune glaze and were approved by J. M. Wells in early November.
+Samples of these three pieces were made in the Clair de Lune glaze and were approved in early November.
 With the general shapes and special glaze finally in place, production began and more items were added.

 1932 trade advertisement for the Jade shape and Clair de Lune glaze.